I know it can be uncomfortable thinking about your death, but if you’re looking to the future, you should include life insurance in those plans.

 - Survivorship Life

-You don’t need to worry about finding the best length of coverage for your money, once you’ve been accepted, you have coverage until you hit the max-age.
+With universal life insurance, once you’ve been accepted, you have coverage until you hit the max-age.

 The longer you have your policy, the more your needs are going to change.
 Your plan should be able to change with your life.